insertokername/custom-authlib/docs/django/2/index.rst

 =======================

 .. meta::
-    :description: How to create an OAuth 2.0 provider in Django with Authlib.
+    :description: How to create an OAuth 2.0 provider in Django with insertokname-authlib.
-        And understand how OAuth 2.0 works.
-Authlib has all built-in grant types for you.
+        And understand how OAuth 2.0 works. insertokname-authlib has all built-in grant types for you.

 .. versionadded:: v0.12